-Or, Or, and a dimension
+Or, Or, Iso a di total

 Unflack'd Lime itfelf, when ground to a fine Powder, may be fprinkled on the Part.

 But the most happy Separations are made, when the dead Eschars recede from the living Part, by the Application of the soft maturating Remedies converting them into Pus; whilst at the same time the living Parts are animated by spirituous Fomentations.
 See §.
 435. N° 2.